rushilma/thesis/algorithms.typ

 = Low-Degree Algorithms

-For our purposes, an _algorithm_ is a function which takes as input a problem instance $g ~ stdnorm$ and outputs some $x in Sigma_N$.
+For our purposes, an _algorithm_ is a function which takes as input a problem instance $g in RR^N$ and outputs some $x in Sigma_N$.
-This definition can be extended to functions giving outputs on $RR^N$ (and rounding to a vertex on the hypercube $Sigma_N$), or to taking as additional input some randomness $omega$, allowing for randomized algorithms.
+This definition can be extended to functions giving outputs on $RR^N$, and rounding to a vertex on the hypercube $Sigma_N$.
+Alternatively, we could consider _randomized algorithms_ via taking as additional input some randomness $omega$ independent of the problem instance.
 However, most of our analysis will focus on the deterministic case.

-To further restrict the category of algorithms considered, we specifically restrict to _low-degree algorithms_.
+To further restrict the category of algorithms considered, we specifically restrict to _low degree algorithms_.
 Compared to analytically-defined classes of algorithms (e.g. Lipschitz), these algorithms have a regular algebraic structure that we can exploit to precisely control their stability properties.
-In particular, our goal is to show _strong low-degree hardness_, in the sense of @huangStrongLowDegree2025[Def.
+In particular, our goal is to show _strong low degree hardness_, in the sense of @huangStrongLowDegree2025[Def.
 3].

 #definition[Strong Low-Degree Hardness][
-  A random search problem, namely a $N$-indexed sequence of input vectors $y_N in RR^(d_N)$ and random subsets $S_N = S_N(y_N) subeq Sigma_N$, exhibits _strong low-degree hardness up to degree $D <= o(D_N)$_ if, for all sequences of degree $o(D_N)$ algorithms $(alg_N)$ with $EE norm(alg(y_N))^2 <= O(N)$, we have
+  A random search problem, namely a $N$-indexed sequence of input vectors $y_N in RR^(d_N)$ and random subsets $S_N = S_N(y_N) subeq Sigma_N$, exhibits _strong low degree hardness up to degree $D <= o(D_N)$_ if, for all sequences of degree $o(D_N)$ algorithms $(alg_N)$ with $EE norm(alg(y_N))^2 <= O(N)$, we have
   $ PP(alg(y_N) in S_N) <= o(1). $
 ]

-// Why study low-degree algorithms (poly time heuristic + simple)
+// Why study low degree algorithms (poly time heuristic + simple)

 In addition, degree $D$ polynomials are a heuristic proxy for the class of $e^(tilde(O)(D))$-time algorithms @hopkinsStatisticalInferenceSum2018 @kothariSumSquaresLower2017.
-Thus, strong low-degree hardness up to $o(N)$ can be thought of as evidence of requiring exponential (i.e. $e^Omega(N)$) time to find globally optimal solutions.
+Thus, strong low degree hardness up to $o(N)$ can be thought of as evidence of requiring exponential (i.e. $e^Omega(N)$) time to find globally optimal solutions.

 For the case of NPP, we consider two distinct notions of degree.
-One is traditional polynomial degree, which has an intuitive interpretation, but the other, which we term Efron-Stein degree, is a more flexible notion which can be applied to a much broader class of algorithms.
+One is traditional polynomial degree, which has an intuitive interpretation, but the other, known in the ltierature as "coordinate degree," is a more flexible notion which can be applied to a much broader class of algorithms.
 As we will see in @section_proof, these classes of algorithms exhibit quantitatively different behavior, in line with existing heuristics for the "brittleness" of NPP.

 == Coordinate Degree and $L^2$ Stability

-First, we consider a very general class of putative algorithms, where the notion of "degree" corresponds to how complex the interactions between the input variables can get.
+First, we consider a general class of putative algorithms, where the notion of "degree" corresponds to how many variables can interact nonlinearly with each other.
 Given this notion, deriving stability bounds becomes a straightforward piece of functional analysis.
 To start, recall the notion of $L^2$ functions: